fgat/screenshot-memories/README.md

 # screenshot-memories
 Screenshots represent memories just like photos.
-This adds the necessary metadata, making it possible to handle them properly alongside digital photos, e.g. in photo albums.
+This script adds the necessary metadata to your screenshots, so you can handle them properly alongside digital photos, e.g. in photo albums.

 ## Necessary libraries
 * Python 3 Standard Libraries